 Technology TutorialThe technology tutorial is designed to level the playing field so that all students are familiar with the technologies used on the PARCC assessments.
 Students can run through the tutorial using a school’s devices and become confident in using the technologies before taking the PARCC assessments.
 The tutorial provides online instruction in how to use the PARCC assessment technology and functionalities.
 Teachers may consider how best to incorporate similar technologies during instruction throughout the academic year.

-PARCC Accessibility Features and Accommodations Manual: Fourth EditionThe PARCC Accessibility Features and Accommodations Manual: Fourth Edition and supporting appendices and supporting appendices provide details on the common policies and administration guidance for all students taking the PARCC assessments, including but not limited to students with disabilities and English learners.
+PARCC Accessibility Features and Accommodations Manual: Fifth EditionThe PARCC Accessibility Features and Accommodations Manual: Fifth Edition and supporting appendices and supporting appendices provide details on the common policies and administration guidance for all students taking the PARCC assessments, including but not limited to students with disabilities and English learners.

 Download the Fifth Edition.